Influencers are the worst people on earth – the Savoy woman proves it

 Of course, it’s not all Lydia Millen’s fault.
 She’s just doing rural toff chic on social media, and getting gifted lots of nice, pretty things.
 But she should’ve thought this one through.

 Sure, it’s another day, another influencer making a tone-deaf statement.
-From Love Island star and Pretty Little Thing creative director Molly Mae Hague’s comments about how “we all have the same 24 hours in a day” – rightly derided as classist and insulting – to the ultimate influencer Kim Kardashian’s claim, without even the vaguest hint of irony, that “nobody wants to work these days”, these women can’t help but reveal their ignorance of how the rest of the world lives.
+From Love Island star and Pretty Little Thing creative director Molly Mae Hague’s comments about how “we all have the same 24 hours in a day” – rightly derided as classist and insulting – to the ultimate influencer Kim Kardashian’s claim, without even the vaguest hint of irony, that “nobody wants to work these days”, these women – sadly – can’t help but reveal their ignorance of how the rest of the world lives.

 In her latest video, Millen had made it to her safe haven, the Savoy, apparently on her “annual Christmas shopping trip”.
 Hopefully the hot water and central heating is up to scratch.
 Thoughts and prayers.